bhnascar/Karaage/README.md

 5. Create functional menu for editor settings
 6. Export created levels to UE4
 7. Haptic feedback for Novint Falcon.
 Ex: Magnetic lines to guide axis-specific edits, haptic walls to guide precise object placement.

+## Running the editor
+The Karaage editor requires a 3DConnexion Space Navigator and Novint Falcon.
+Please install these drivers BEFORE plugging in the devices to avoid any issues with the plug-and-play system installing the wrong drivers.
+The drivers for the Space Navigator can be found [online here](http://www.3dconnexion.com/service/drivers.html).
+The drivers for the Novint Falcon can be found [at the bottom of the page here](http://web.stanford.edu/class/cs277/assignments/index.html).

+Note that we are NOT using the official Novint Falcon drivers!
+This is because we want to work with Chai3D 3.0.

+## Build guide (read carefully!)
+Building the Karaage UE4 project from the source requires libraries for 3DConnexion and Chai3D / Novint Falcon, which we have included with our engine plugins.
+Additionally, you will need to install the third-party CoherentUI plugin.

+### 3DConnexion
+The connexion plugin should be installed to the Unreal source as an engine plugin at Engine/Source/ThirdParty/connexion.
+This plugin includes precompiled versions of the 3DConnexion library for x86 and x64 Windows machines.
+Should you need to recompile these libraries from the source, you can download the SDK from the [3DConnexion website here](http://www.3dconnexion.com/service/software-developer.html), but you will have to sign up with a developer account and wait for your request to be approved.

+### Chai3D / Novint Falcon
+The chai3d plugin should be installed to the Unreal source as an engine plugin at Engine/Source/ThirdParty/chai3d.
+This plugin includes precompiled versions of the Chai3D haptics library for x86 and x64 Windows machines.
+Should you need to recompile the Chai3D from the source, you can [find it online here](http://web.stanford.edu/class/cs277/assignments/index.html).

+Don't download Chai3D from the official site!
+The official release is at 2.0 and is dated; it hasn't been updated for some time and version 3.0 has a lot of new features.
+We chose to use Chai3D 3.0 because we used it in a haptics class at Stanford before, and we wanted to stick to something that we knew would work for sure.
+(The class was actually taught by Ken Salisbury, Sonny Chan, and Francois Conti, who are leading researchers in haptics and contributors to the Chai3D project).

+### CoherentUI
+The Karaage UE4 project requires the CoherentUI engine plugin to load.
+You can download a trial version of the Coherent [here](https://coherent-labs.com/ue4/), but again, you will have to sign up with a developer account and wait for your request to be approved.
+Note that CoherentUI currently supports UE4 up to version 4.7.
+This means it does not work with the promoted UE4 branch!

 ## Karaage.io